 Where to Find the Best Prices for Plants

-We checked prices for 21 different plants, such as six liriopes in one-gallon containers and a creeping phlox in a one-quart container.
+Our undercover shoppers checked prices at each store or chain for 27 different plants, such as a lavender in a six-inch pot and a false cypress in a #3 container.

-For the selection of plants they sell, Home Depot, Lowe’s, and McLendon Hardware did very well on price.
-Home Depot’s prices averaged 27 percent below the all-store average for comparable items, and Lowe’s and McLeandon each averaged 18 percent below the all-store average.
-Unfortunately, both Home Depot and Lowe’s received well-below-average ratings on “quality of products,” but McLendon received better-than-average ratings.
+For the selection of plants they sell, Fred Meyer, Home Depot, and Lowe’s did very well on price.
+Fred Meyer’s prices averaged 33 percent below the all-store average for comparable items, Lowe’s averaged 20 percent below the all-store average, and Home Depot’s 15 percent lower.
+Unfortunately, all three of these chains received well-below-average ratings on “quality of products.”

 When using the price comparison scores, keep in mind that we could not compare prices on identical products; although two stores might sell the same type of azalea with similar spreads, for example, the plants’ health or fullness of foliage may be distinctly different.

 It is important to note that in this field—unlike most we cover—there is a correlation between price and quality.
 A store with high ratings on our customer survey for “quality of products” is more likely than not to have a higher-than-average price comparison score.
 Fortunately, however, some stores that rated high on our quality measures also had below-average prices.

 Our Undercover Shoppers Found Big